vietkhanh-nguyen/vietkhanh-nguyen.github.io/_projects/stewart-platform-project.md

 My contribution
 ======
-To fill in the gap, this thesis builds upon my previous publication, consolidating and presenting the core contributions from those studies in a structured manner.
+To fill in the gap, this thesis builds upon my senior (Vu Duc Cuong) project, I was helping him with the simulation.
 * Developed a MuJoCo simulation model derived from the Simscape design.
 * Implemented PID control and Sliding Mode Control (SMC) strategies for the Stewart platform.
 * Designed and demonstrated ball-bouncing and ball-balancing experiments to validate control performance.
 * Configured a Linux-based real-time system and using EtherCAT communication for precise motion control and data acquisition.
+Unfortunately, the code is not public, contact me for more information.

 ---